 - fried sesame balls

-although dim sum service is just for the weekends and at at the west side location, their regular menu is still available all day long. having been a big fan of their ramen, steamed bao, and fried chicken with OD sauce for years, the option to have dim sum just makes my weekend brunch and lunch options so much better!
+Although dim sum service is just for the weekends and at at the west side location, their regular menu is still available all day long.
+Having been a big fan of their ramen, steamed bao, and fried chicken with OD sauce for years, the option to have dim sum just makes my weekend brunch and lunch options so much better!

 Thank you to Boke Bowl's co-owners Brannon Riceci and Patrick Fleming for serving us an excellent variety of dishes and to Little Green Pickle for setting up the fantastic media event!

-*disclosure: was invited to attend a hosted brunch event at Boke Bowl West to highlight their west side location's weekend dim sum offerings. all opinions shared are my own and not in exchange for a positive review.
+*disclosure: i was invited to attend a hosted brunch event at Boke Bowl West to highlight their west side location's weekend dim sum offerings. all opinions shared are my own and not in exchange for a positive review.